osposweb/osposweb.github.io/OSPOS-development-index.md

 ### Workflow Contributions

-Obviously as github does, by pull request, there's no extended process of "reviews", the pull are accepted once any developer of OSPOS revised and confirm works, but try to adhere to coding standard and documentation as described in this document.
+Contributions can be done in by creating pull requestes.
+These pull are accepted once any developer approves and all requested changes are performed.
+One should try to adhere to coding standards and guidelines as described in this document.

 ![](https://s3.amazonaws.com/github-images/blog/2012/easy-pull-request-creation.png)

-After pushing a branch to GitHub, you (and only you) will see that branch at the top of your repo’s page, **along with buttons to create a Pull Request for it or compare it with master**.
-Then a interface to select branchs and source/destiny targets will display, please toggle with "across folks" if not, be sure use destiny targe the ospos repository and source target your repository branch.
+After pushing a branch to GitHub, you (and only you) will see that branch at the top of your repo’s page, Next to this some **buttons to create a Pull Request for it or compare it with master** will be visible.
+Also an interface to select branches and source/destination targets will be shown.
+Make sure to use the branch on the opensourcepos repository as target destination.

-Remenber that if you made all the changes in directly master branch of your repository, dont made more commits unrelated to the specific pull request to/already created.
-If not, try to make a branch from the top commit and re-send a new pull from.
+Remember that if you made all the changes in the master branch of your repository, that it should not contain any extra commits unrelated to the changes you want to contribute.
+If not, try to make a branch from the top commit and re-send a new pull request from there.

 ### Code and API Documentation